Sukanya807/Amazon_Vine_Analysis/README.md

 For this project, the Automotive databse was selected from the [Amazon Review Datasets](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) and PySpark was used to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin (PostgreSQL).
 Then PySpark was used to determine if there is any bias toward favorable reviews from Vine members in the dataset.

+##### Deliverable 1

+AN AWS RDS database has been created with tables in pgAdmin.
+Using PySpark the dataframe has been transformed into four separate dataframes to match the table schema in pgAdmin.
+Then, the transformed data has been uploaded into appropriate tables in pgAdmin.

+##### Deliverable 2

+This deliverable determines if there is any bias towards reviews that were written as part of the Vine program

 ## Data Source
 [Automotive](https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Automotive_v1_00.tsv.gz) Dataset